Meaningfully you want to know How to Add Subscribe/Unsubscribe Option in WooCommerce Email Notifications? We will explain you through this guide.

 Email Notifications for WooCommerce

 However, most of these are not connected directly to your online store.
 And usually, add a subscription option on a registration form or checkout page only.
+As the WooCommerce checkout page provides users with predefined areas, that are placed in a particular order on the checkout page.

 In this post, learn how to add another subtle option, such as button or form, by using that a customer can subscribe to your notification emails, using a custom plugin.
 Also, you can add these options to a newsletter plugin to send the custom email.